Install the OpenAI (or compatible) client library

 # Load the PDF

-pdf = PDF("path/to/your/document.pdf")
+pdf = PDF("https://github.com/jsoma/natural-pdf/raw/refs/heads/main/pdfs/01-practice.pdf")

 page = pdf.pages[0]

-class InvoiceInfo(BaseModel):
+class ReportInfo(BaseModel):

-invoice_number: str = Field(description="The main invoice identifier")
+inspection_number: str = Field(description="The main report identifier")

-# Extract data
+# Extract the data

-full_data = page.extracted()
+report_data = page.extracted()

-- By default, results are stored under the key
+- Results get stored under the key

 "default-structured"

-dictionary. - Use the
+by default - Use

 analysis_key